redouane59/twittered/README.md

 ## /!\ Development in progress...
 Any feedback is welcome :) /!\

 ### Configuration
-The file `src/main/resources/twitter-credentials.json` should contain your twitter credentials like this :
+A file `src/main/resources/twitter-credentials.json` should contain your twitter credentials like this :
 ```
 {
   "apiKey": "xxx",